Salado Creek: A TMDL Project for Dissolved Oxygen

-A completed project to improve water quality by increasing dissolved oxygen in Salado Creek.
-The total maximum daily load (TMDL) is adopted.
-Although no Implementation Plan (I-Plan) was developed and approved, stakeholders in the watershed are engaged in activities to improve dissolved oxygen levels and general water quality in the creek.
+This is a completed project to improve water quality by increasing dissolved oxygen in Salado Creek.
+The total maximum daily load (TMDL) was adopted.
+Although no Implementation Plan (I-Plan) was developed and approved, stakeholders in the watershed are engaged in activities to improve dissolved oxygen levels and water quality in the creek.

 County: Bexar